 - Add ribbon and pine needles using a hot glue gun.

 - Make ribbon loops by connecting with wire and apply to the box with hot glue.

 The ribbon is pulled tightly around the box and tied off at one end before adding any sort of loops.
-Pine needles are added with hot glue on each side just above the ribbon.
+Attach pine needles with hot glue on each side just above the ribbon.

 This would look nice with candles placed with a festive table runner.
 Get creative but most of all have fun with it.